ruman23/categoriseSocialMediaProfile/README.md

-# Categorise Social Media Profile Based on Bangla Post
+# Categorize Social Media Profile Based on Bangla Post

 In this project I have categorised the Social Media Profile based on their bangla comments in Facebook.
 I have categorised the Social Media Profile in following six categories: